MAHDÎ –ـمَـهْـدِي

 From the defence speech Ustadh Bediüzzaman Said Nursî gave at the Istanbul Court:

-I will announce this to you and all the people of fairness that in order that ninety per cent of people are not harmed due to the zindiq irreligious ten per cent, Al-Qur’an Al-Hakîm has given him the lesson to preserve with all his strength the domestic public order and security and to live a self-prohibitor in everyone’s heart through the lessons of the Nur.
+What is the hikmah of endurance of this devoted man, who possesses extreme ma’nawî power, and his not responding destructively by using material strength against the Nimrod-like severe cruelty of the covert enemies of this country and religion?
+Here, I will announce this to you and all the people of conscience: so that ninety innocent people will not be harmed due to ten per cent of zindiq irreligious people, Al-Qur’an Al-Hakîm has given him the lesson of preserving the domestic public order and security with all his strength by leaving a self-prohibitor in everyone’s heart through the lessons of the Nur.
 Otherwise, I could avenge my dhâlim enemies of twenty-eight years in one day.
-That is why, for the sake of protecting the rights of the innocent, on the path of preserving public order and security, he does not defend his personal rights against the insults hurled at his honour and integrity and says that: “I will sacrifice not only my worldly life but if need be, sacrifice âkhirah life too for the sake of the people of Islam.
+It is for this reason, on the path of preserving public order and security for the sake of protecting the rights of the innocent, he does not defend his personal rights against the people who insult his honour and dignity and says, “I will sacrifice not only my worldly life but, if need be, sacrifice my life in the âkhirah too for the sake of the nation of Islam.”

 Said Nursî